-Mentioning the dark days, Xu expressed her gratitude and joy instead of grumble and bitterness: God showed her her own weakness and limits, leading her to think and reflect on herself.
+Mentioning the dark days, Xu expressed her gratitude and joy instead of grumbling and bitterness: God showed her her own weakness and limits, leading her to think and reflect on herself.

 God still asked him whether he wanted to be His child when he was 20 and 30 years old.
 But his answer was always no. In hesitation, Daniel Bian missed over 30 years, but the word of God was rooted in his heart and laid his values.

 He had a great success in the workplace.
-Despite graduating from a normal college, he obtained the position of a director of human resources at a fortune 500 company from a migrant worker who washed dishes.
-He became "the first person of Chinese professional consultants".
+Despite graduating from a normal college, he obtained the position of director of human resources at a Fortune 500 company from a migrant worker who washed dishes.
+He became "the first person of Chinese professional consultant."